impressai/quiz-bot/README.md

 3. Install and run redis, and update the `CHANNEL_LAYERS` config in `settings.py`, if required.
 4. In the project root run `python manage.py runserver`
 4. Go to `127.0.0.1:8000` to view the chatbot

+#####
+My env level changes

+I chose .env file to run up the project sample env file created ==> .env.example. just use those if you need it